 Kentucky’s Open Practice Helps Raise More than $2 Million for Eastern Kentucky Flood Relief

-The men’s basketball team hosted an open practice inside of Rupp Arena at Central Bank Center in conjunction with a telethon hosted by Joe and Kelly Craft, LEX 18, the American Red Cross and Rupp Arena for Kentucky Flood Relief on Tuesday.
+The men's basketball team hosted an open practice inside of at Central Bank Center in conjunction with a telethon hosted by Joe and Kelly Craft, LEX 18, the American Red Cross and Rupp Arena for Kentucky Flood Relief on Tuesday.
 At the conclusion of the three-hour open practice session, the effort had raised $2,410,000.

-Donations for the Flood Relief were accepted in a number of ways on Tuesday night, including donations at the door, via the phone lines open courtside at Rupp with student-athletes and staff from multiple teams, as well as online.
+Donations for the Kentucky Flood Relief were accepted in a number of ways on Tuesday night, including donations at the door, via the phone lines open courtside at Rupp with student-athletes and staff from multiple teams, as well as online.
 All the proceeds are going to the American Red Cross to benefit the immediate needs of Kentuckians impacted by the floods.

 American Red Cross Bluegrass Chapter

-Attn: Floods
+Attn: Kentucky Floods

 1450 Newtown Pike

-Lexington, 40511
+Lexington, KY 40511

 • Use this QR code:

-This marks another tremendous effort for the men’s basketball program in aiding the needs of those affected by a natural disaster.
+This marks another tremendous effort for the Kentucky men's basketball program in aiding the needs of those affected by a natural disaster.
 In 2010, Kentucky and head coach used a telethon to raise more than $1 million for victims of the devastating earthquake in Haiti.
 UK followed that up with another telethon in 2012 that generated $1 million for victims of Superstorm Sandy.
 In 2017, the team hosted a telethon for Hurricane Harvey victims and raised more than $1 million.
-In December, UK raised more than $5 million in total efforts for after portions of the state were impacted by deadly tornadoes.
+In December, UK raised more than $5 million in total efforts for Western Kentucky after portions of the state were impacted by deadly tornadoes.
 Calipari also helped raise funds for West Liberty, Kentucky, after tornadoes ravaged the town in 2012.

-For more information from the American Red Cross, please visit redcross.org or contact Lynne Washbish at [email protected].
+For more information from the American Red Cross, please visit redcross.org or contact Lynne Washbish at Lynne.Washbish@redcross.org.